mahedee/angular-codecamp/courses/procademy-angular13/readme.md

-## Complete Up to: Lesson 15 - What is property binding
+## Complete Up to: Lesson 16 - What is event binding